 While I was in graduate school at Harvard University studying Chinese language and the history of law, I got my start as a producer when I was invited to join the Steering Committee of the NGO Forum on Women in China.
 I produced Youth Arts & Culture Events for the largest ever gathering of women and youth activists.
 Since then, I have produced a wide variety of projects in film, theater, and visual arts; these include events, benefits, theatrical shows, photo shoots, narrative features, documentaries, short films, episodic series, branded content, and music videos.
 My films have played on television channels including HBO, IFC, PBS, STARZ, and the Sundance Channel; premiered at festivals such as Sundance, SXSW, Tribeca, and Berlin; and toured theatrically around the world including three features at the prestigious Film Forum in New York.

 Below are some of the amazing directors, artists, and institutions with whom I’ve been lucky to work.
 To see a more complete list of those with whom I have collaborated over the past twenty-plus years, please visit this link.

-I am the Executive Video Producer and Director for GLAMOUR Women of the Year.
+I was the Executive Video Producer and Director for GLAMOUR Women of the Year 2017.
 The livestream for the event on November 13, 2017 can be found here.
 I made videos about the honorees including Maxine Waters, the Women’s March, Solange Knowles, Patty Jenkins, Nicole Kidman, Samantha Bee, and Peggy Whitson.